 How do you start buying gold?

-Check out our guide to buying gold with a credit card.
+Check out our guide to using a credit card to buy gold.

 How do you start buying Bitcoin?

 Check out our 101 guide to buying Bitcoin to get started or compare cryptocurrency exchanges below:

 Disclosure: The author holds BNB, BTC at the time of writing.

 How to invest in Bitcoin